Hands frosting vanilla cupcakes with creamy stabilized mascarpone icing in a bright kitchen.

 The frosting is too loose

-Try chilling the bowl for 15 minutes.
-If it is still too soft, whip another small amount of cream to soft peaks and fold it in gently.
+This usually means the ingredients were too warm, the cream was underwhipped, or the mascarpone was mixed too aggressively.
+Chill the bowl for 10 to 15 minutes and check again.
+If it still seems too soft, whip a small additional amount of cream to soft peaks and fold it in gently.

 The frosting looks grainy

-This usually comes from overwhipping mascarpone or adding gelatin that was too hot.
-Once mascarpone breaks, it is difficult to reverse completely.
+Graininess often comes from overwhipping mascarpone or adding gelatin when it was too hot.
+Once mascarpone breaks, it is difficult to fully recover.
+To prevent this, mix only briefly and make sure the gelatin is just melted, not hot.

 The frosting is too firm